MarKamenov/Front-end/React/Smarter-Click/README.md

 These files must exist with exact filenames:

-public/index.html is the page template; src/index.js is the JavaScript entry point.
+public/index.html is the page template; src/index.js or if using typescipt index.tsx is the JavaScript entry point.
 Available Scripts In the project directory, you can run:

 npm start Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.